SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 ​    ![Review and confirm -screenshot][img8]

 > [!CAUTION]
-> When you have confirmed **you will not be able to change the Site in SharePoint and Document Library settings**.
+> When you have confirmed **you will not be able to change the Site in SharePoint and Document library settings**.

 <!-- Referenced links -->
 [1]: permissions-in-sharepoint.md